victorcouste/zeppelin-spark-cassandra-demo/README.md

 This is a tutorial explaining how to use [Apache Zeppelin notebook](https://zeppelin.incubator.apache.org/) to interact with [Apache Cassandra](http://cassandra.apache.org/) NoSQL database through [Apache Spark](http://spark.apache.org/) or directly through Cassandra CQL language.

+### Apache Zeppelin

+Apache Spark is web-based notebook that enables interactive data analytics.
+Zeppelin interpreter concept allows any language/data-processing-backend to be plugged into Zeppelin.
+Currently Zeppelin supports many interpreters such as Scala(with Apache Spark), Python(with Apache Spark), SparkSQL, Hive, Markdown, CQL Cassandra, and Shell.
+More details can be found here [https://zeppelin.incubator.apache.org/](https://zeppelin.incubator.apache.org/)

 ### Apache Spark

 Apache Spark is a fast and general engine for big data processing, with built-in modules for streaming, SQL, machine learning and graph processing.